huynhtuvinh87/docs/docs/libraries/arduino.md

 |appendFloat|float n|void| Append a single-precision floating point value to the package|

-The `sendPack` function sends a block of data from the application to the Helium Router.
-The data must be in the form of a DataPack object. `sendPack` takes one parameter, a pointer to a previously-created DataPack object.
+The `sendPack` function sends a block of data from the application to the Helium Network.
+The data must be in the form of a `DataPack` object. `sendPack` takes one parameter, a pointer to a previously-created DataPack object.